puppetlabs/puppet-docs/source/references/3.7.4/configuration.markdown

 ### graph

-Whether to create .dot graph files, which you can use visualize the dependency and containment relationships in Puppet's catalog.
+Whether to create .dot graph files, which let you visualize the dependency and containment relationships in Puppet's catalog.
 You can load and view these files with tools like [OmniGraffle](http://www.omnigroup.com/applications/omnigraffle/) (OS X)